- There are billions of websites on the Internet and they're all based on the same architecture.

 - Close and re-launch the browser.

 - Re-load the web page that has been showing the HTTP 500 – Internal Server Error.

 2. Contact the site administrator

-If you keep getting this error message constantly, perhaps its for the best to contact the website administrator and let him handle the issue, since it’s server-side related.
+If you keep getting this error message constantly, perhaps its for the best to contact the website administrator and let him handle the issue, since this is a server-side related problem.

 3. Troubleshoot Edge errors